migliorinifernando/hello-word/README.md

 # hello-word
 Just another repository
-Hi all, i'm a juonior coder; I get
+Hi all, i'm a juonior coder :)